-Spinocerebellar ataxias (SCAs) are a group of disorders affecting the brain and spinal cord, characterized by progressive loss of coordination of gait accompanied by poor coordination of hands, speech, and eye movements.
+Spinocerebellar ataxias (SCAs) are a group of disorders affecting the brain and spinal cord, characterized by progressive loss of coordination and gait.
 SCA1 was the first of these ataxias for which the molecular basis was discovered.
 SCA1 is characterized by progressive cerebellar ataxia, dysarthria, and deterioration of bulbar functions.
 Early symptoms of the disease include gait disturbance, slurred speech, difficulty in balancing, extremely fast eye movements (saccades), nystagmus, and dysphagia.
 Later, symptoms get more and more severe, and may include features such as dysmetria, hypotonia, muscle atrophy, cognitive impairment, chorea, dystonia, and bulbar dysfunction.
 In patients with juvenile onset of the disease, the symptoms are more severe, and the progression to the advanced stages is rapid.
 However, usually, onset of the disease is in the fourth or fifth decades of life, and it takes about ten years for the condition to reach to its fatal stage.

 Diagnosis can be made on the basis of analysis of CT and MRI scans of the brain, which may show atrophy of the branchia pontis and anterior lobe of the cerebellum, along with enlargement of the fourth ventricle.
 In addition, visual and motor evoked potentials may show abnormality following transcranial magnetic stimulation.
 The most definitive diagnosis, however, can only be made on the basis of molecular testing of the taaxin-1 gene.
 There is no cure for the condition.
 Management is only supportive, and requires consultations with a neurologist, physical and occupational therapists.